 Learn how to build a deck to properly support a hot tub or spa.
-Hot tubs are very heavy, never place a hot tub on a deck that wasn't designed for the additional loads.
+Hot tubs are very heavy.
+Never place a hot tub on a deck that wasn't designed for the additional load.

 Install shims or notch joist bottom across uneven joists to level your deck surface.

-Learn some tips on how to build a 6 sided hexagon shaped deck.
+Learn some tips on how to build a six-sided hexagon-shaped deck.

 How will you access the controls of your hot tub on your deck?
 Make sure you have space to open and operate control panels when designing your deck.

 Learn about the pros and cons of adding onto your existing deck.
-First make sure your existing deck frame and footings can support the additional loads.
+First, make sure your existing deck frame and footings can support additional loads.

 What are your options for building a deck over concrete stairs?
 You can demolish the stairs or build the frame around it.